kurianbenoy/Indic-Subtitler/README.md

 # Indic-Subtitler

-Using Seamless M4T to subtitle indic
+> A tool to subtitle audios in Indian languages.

 ## Project Objective